intel/mlir-extensions/docs/rfcs/XeGPU.md

 		: uint64, index, index, index, index, index, index into tensor_desc<8x16xbf16, #sg_map_a>
 ```
 Attribute `xegpu.sg_map` describes the mapping between WI threads and the 2D subtensor specified by the tensor descriptor.
 Within the sg_map, `wi_layout` specifies the layout of WI threads, and wi_layout[0] x wi_layout[1] must be equal to the number of WI threads. `wi_data` describes the data elements assigned to each work item (WI) thread for a single distribution.
 The data elements can be from either dimension and only one dimension, so either wi_data[0] or wi_data[1] must be 1. sg_map size refers to the total size accessed by all the WI threads with the size specified by wi_data, so it represents the minimum size of a 2D subtensor to fully distributes to all WI threads.
 In the example above, sg_map size is 16, wi_layout=[1, 16] means that each subgroup has 16 WI threads in 1 row and 16 columns, and wi_data=[1,1] means that each WI thread owns 1 data element.

 The 2D subtensor, sg_block, can be larger than sg_map size and is distributed to WI items in round-robin fashion.
 For the inner dimension, sg_block[1] must be equal to wi_layout[1] x wi_data[1].
 For the outer dimension, sg_block[0] must be divisible by wi_layout[0] x wi_data[0], with the quotient being sg_block[0]/wi_layout[0] x wi_data[0].
-The 2D subtensor is then distributed to WI threads in round-robin fashion, so each WI thread get a 2D data fragrements, with the quotient being the first dimension, and the wi_data size being inner-dimension.
-When multiple data elements are from wi_data[0], the WI distribtion put them into the sg_block[1] so it causes a layout change as known as VNNI transformation.
+The 2D subtensor is then distributed to WI threads in round-robin fashion, so each WI thread get a 2D data fragments, with the quotient being the first dimension, and the wi_data size being inner-dimension.
+When multiple data elements are from wi_data[0], the WI distribution put them into the sg_block[1] so it causes a layout change known as VNNI transformation.

 The distribution rule can be represented as following:
 	WI_data_frag[0] = sg_block[0]/wi_layout[0] x wi_data[0]
 	WI_data_frag[1] = wi_data[0] x wi_data[1]
 	Assertion:  sg_block[1] == wi_data[1] x wi_layout[1]

 `xegpu.sg_map` can be used to describe the WI data distribution for 1d block.
-All the rules above applies with the extra restriction that wi_layout[0] and wi_data[0] must be 1.
+All the rules above apply with the extra restriction that wi_layout[0] and wi_data[0] must be 1.
 ```mlir
 #sg_map_a = xegpu.sg_map<wi_layout = [1, 16], wi_data = [1, 1]>
 #tdesc_attr1 = !xegpu.tdesc_attr< memory_scope=slm, boundary_check=false, sg= #sg_map_a>